Dominika Karaś, Jan Cieciuch Polish adaptation of social well-being scale (SWB)

 The social dimension of well-being

 Older empirical research on social well-being in psychology focused on measuring a person’s experience of social support or adaptation to life in society (McDowell, Newell, 1987; Larson, 1993).
-Newer approaches that arise from positive psychology refer to the definition of mental health by the World Health Organization, according to which it is “a state of well-being in which an individualcanimplement his or her skills, cope with the stresses of everyday life, work productively and fruitfully, and can contribute to the society in which they live” (WHO, 2004, p.
+Newer approaches that arise from positive psychology refer to the definition of mental health by the World Health Organization, according to which it is “state of mental well-beingt haten ables people to cope with the stresses of life, realizm the irabilities, learn well and work well, and contribute to their community; (WHO, 2004, p.
 12).
 This definition emphasizes the importance of the social component of well-being and combines the hedonistic tradition, focused on the subjective experience of happiness, with the eudaimonistic tradition, drawing attention to well-being as a “side effect” of optimal human functioning in various spheres, including the social sphere (Waterman, 1993; Keyes, 1998; Deci, Ryan, 2008).

 The most comprehensive model of social well-being created in psychology is the one proposed by Keyes (1998), which stems from the eudaimonistic tradition.
 Keyes, inspired by Ryff’s (1989) dimensions of psychological well-being, proposed five dimensions of social well-being.